sseanik/python-cheatsheet-1531/README.md

 ### Dictionary Looping

-When looping through dictionaries we need to be aware of both the key and/or value.
+When we loop through dictionaries we need to be aware of if we want to loop over the keys, values or both.

 ```python
 comp1531_f11a_class = {